zolygin/atem-voice-agents/README.md

 # Realtime Call Center Solution Accelerator

-One-click deploy Azure Solution Accelerator for Call Center Automation with OpenAI real-time and Azure Communication Service.
-This solution accelerator provides a reference implementation for an AI assisted call center solution that uses Azure Communication Services to provide a voice channel for customers to interact with.
-The bot is able to answer questions about Microsoft Azure products for demo purposes.
+One-click deploy Azure Solution Accelerator for Call Center Automation with OpenAI Realtime Models and Azure Communication Services.
+This Solution Accelerator provides a reference implementation for an AI-assisted call center solution that uses Azure Communication Services to provide a phone-based voice channel for customers to interact with.

 ![Screenshot](screenshot.png)

+#### Features:

+- Directly talk to the AI through the web interface
+- Request a phone call to talk to the AI via telephone
+- Ask questions about Azure products
+- Interrupt the bot anytime
+- Customizable knowledge base and system prompt

+#### What can I ask?

+For this demo, the bot is able to answer questions about Microsoft Azure products, like Azure App Service, Azure Container Apps, and Azure Container Registry but its knowledge can be customized.

+Here is some inspiration for questions you can ask the bot:

+> Which pricing tier of Azure App Service supports custom domains?

+> What is the difference between scaling up and scaling out in Azure App Services?

 ## Get it running